 A Cassandra Column Family is similar to a table in a relational database management system.
 However, unlike relational tables, Column Families only define metadata of the columns as described below when creating a Column Family.
 The actual columns in a row are defined typically by the client application.
 The actual columns of each row can vary from each other depending on the data stored in a row.
-For an example of adding data to Cassandra Column Families through a client application, refer to Cassandra Keysapce and Column Family Operations sample.

 Follow the steps below to add column families to an existing keyspace.
 Also see, Creating Keyspaces.

 - Click List under Cassandra Keyspaces and select a keyspace to add column families to.

 Click Add a New Column Family to open the New Column Family window where you can enter column family details to the keyspace.

 The fields of the new column family window are described below:

 Fields Description Name* Column Family (CF) Name is mandatory.
 Must not contain the character "-".
 Comment Description of the column family.